David Robbins, MD specializes in minimally invasive penile implant surgery for erectile dysfunction.

 Penile implant surgery has the highest efficacy and patient satisfaction of all treatment options for erectile dysfunction including oral agents, injections, vacuum devices, and shockwave therapy.
 Satisfaction rates are reported in the literature to be 80% to 90% with greater than 90% of patients able to achieve an erection satisfactory for sexual intercourse.

 All surgical procedures carry some risk.
-Possible complications associated with the penile implant surgery include the risk of infection (less than 5%), bleeding, pain, mechanical failure of the device requiring removal or replacement, erosion of the surrounding skin and tissue or injury to intra-abdominal structures upon placement of the reservoir.
+Possible complications associated with penile implant surgery include the risk of infection (less than 5%), bleeding, pain, mechanical failure of the device requiring removal or replacement, erosion of the surrounding skin and tissue, or injury to intra-abdominal structures upon placement of the reservoir.

-When considering penile implant surgery patients should have an extensive consultation with their urologist regarding the risks and benefits of the procedure prior to moving forward with surgery.
+When considering penile implant surgery patients should have an extensive consultation with their urologist regarding the risks and benefits of the procedure before moving forward with surgery.

 Penile implant surgery is typically covered by most Medicare plans and commercial insurances especially when the indication is medically justified, however, insurance coverage does vary from state to state and even within regions of individual states.

-It is highly recommended to discuss your benefits with your insurance plan prior to proceeding with surgery.
+It is highly recommended to discuss your benefits with your insurance plan before proceeding with surgery.
 At Urological Consultants of Florida, our surgical coordinator can assist you in seeking this information from your insurance carrier.

 To request your consultation, please call (305) 575-2771 or contact us online today!